GrassHeadd/Project-Eudaimonia/README.md

 ### Installation:
-  To get started with the Spider Interaction Unity Project, follow these steps:
+  To get started with the SProject, follow these steps:
     1. Clone the repository: https://github.com/GrassHeadd/Project-Eudaimonia.git
     2. Open in Unity
        - Launch Unity Hub